MarkoPaul0/PrettyNSharp/README.md

 | *[PrettyNSharp] ContentDisplay Type in SharpButton* |

 This was actually a gif, and since it contains 52 frames, I guess it's worth 52,000 words. *How about that..*<br>
-As you can see, buttons can be switched between 3 types of "display type":
+As you can see, buttons can be switched between 3 types of "Content Display":
 * **IconOnly**: this is the default value, only the SVG is displayed
 * **Both**: both the SVG and the content are diplayed
 * **ContentOnly**: only the content is displayed